janus-idp/backstage-plugins/plugins/tekton/README.md

    );
    ```

 3. Enable latest PipelineRun visualization in the **CI/CD** tab on the entity view page.
-The `linkTekton` prop is optional and takes boolen value, if not specified or set to `true`, then the **GO TO TEKTON** option is displayed.
+The `linkTekton` property is optional and takes boolean value, if not specified or set to `true`, then the **GO TO TEKTON** option is displayed.

    ```tsx title="packages/app/src/components/catalog/EntityPage.tsx"
    /* highlight-add-next-line */